 Stage in the Document Preparation Process · Timescale (When?)
 Who?
 Community Involvement How?
 Consultation Mechanism Feedback / Reporting Mechanism Send Briefing Note to all libraries.
-Drop in sessions / Exhibitions Brief Local Area Coordinators Update PSB and Citizen's Panel To demonstrate how the RLDP complies with the ISA / HRA framework and SEA Regulations 2024 - Environmental Consultation Bodies (Cadw and NRW) All parties listed in Section 5 of this document.
+Drop in sessions / Exhibitions Brief Local Area Coordinators Update PSB and Citizen's Panel Consultation on ISA Interim Report To demonstrate how the RLDP complies with the ISA / HRA framework and SEA Regulations 2024 - Environmental Consultation Bodies (Cadw and NRW) All parties listed in Section 5 of this document.
 As above.
 Summary of representations received together with the Council's response reported to Regeneration & Sustainable Development Cabinet Board and made available on the Council's website during the Deposit Plan consultation Community Feedback on Candidate To invite comments and views on November 2024 - December 2024 All parties listed in Operate a virtual Candidate Sites Register which allows comments to be submitted online as Considered as part of the Preferred Strategy consultation -

-Stage in the Document Preparation Process · Timescale (When?)
-Who?
-Community Involvement How?
-Consultation Mechanism Feedback / Reporting Mechanism Sites (during the Preferred Strategy consultation) submitted sites To seek community buy-in to the candidate sites part of the Pre-deposit consultation (regulation 15). responses will be acknowledged by letter / email and summaries will be provided within the Pre- deposit (Preferred Strategy) consultation report.
+Stage in the Purpose Timescale Who?
+How?
+Consultation Feedback /

+Document (When?)
+Community Mechanism Reporting

+Preparation Involvement Mechanism

+Process

+Sites (during submitted Section 5 of part of the Pre-deposit responses will be

+the sites this document. consultation (regulation acknowledged by

+Preferred 15). letter / email and

+Strategy To seek summaries will be

+consultation) community provided within the

+buy-in to the Pre- deposit

+candidate (Preferred Strategy)

+sites consultation report.